leanprover/fp-lean/functional-programming-lean/src/monads.md

 However, functional programs certainly need to handle errors.
 In the case of `firstThirdFifthSeventh`, it is likely relevant for a user to know just how long the list was and where the lookup failed.

-This is typically accomplished by defining a datatype that can be an error or a result, and translating functions with exceptions into functions that return this datatype:
+This is typically accomplished by defining a datatype that can be either an error or a result, and translating functions with exceptions into functions that return this datatype:
 ```lean
 {{#example_decl Examples/Monads.lean Except}}
 ```
 The type variable `ε` stands for the type of errors that can be produced by the function.
-Callers are expected to handle both errors and successes, which makes the type variable `ε` a bit like checked exceptions in Java.
+Callers are expected to handle both errors and successes, which makes the type variable `ε` play a role that is a bit like that of a list of checked exceptions in Java.

 Similarly to `Option`, `Except` can be used to indicate a failure to find an entry in a list.
 In this case, the error type is a `String`: